medic/cht-core/demo-forms/readme.md

 1. Copy the form you want to upload from the `demo-forms` to the `config/default/forms/app` directory.
 For the `geopoint.xml` form, if you were in the root of this repo, that would be: `cp demo-forms/geopoint.xml config/default/forms/app/`
 1. Change to the default config `cd config/default`
 1. Run `medic-conf` specifying the `upload-app-forms` command along with the specific form you want to upload.
-This example shows uploading the `geopoint` form.
+This example uses the `geopoint` form.
 Note that the trailing `.xml` is not included: `medic-conf --local upload-app-forms -- geopoint`